wso2-extensions/identity-tools-cli/docs/cli-mode.md

     "ALLOW_DELETE" : true
 }
 ```
-> **Caution:** Use this property cautiously as it can delete required resources if configured incorrectly.
+> **Caution:** Use this property cautiously, as it can delete required resources if misconfigured.
 > If using this config, make sure to exclude the resources that should not be deleted, using the ```EXCLUDE``` property.
 >
 > Ex: Applications - "Console", "My Account", Management application created for the tool, etc.